isakro/meso_patterns/README.md

 # meso_patterns

-This repository holds data, code, figures and text files for the paper "Elucidating coastal settlement patterns in Mesolithic south-eastern Norway by means of algorithmic classification and statistical modelling".
+This repository holds data, code, figures and text files for the paper "Algorithmic classification and statistical modelling of coastal settlement patterns in Mesolithic south-eastern Norway".
 The output from the GIS analyses is available in the *gis_output* folder, making it possible to skip straight to the statistical analyses in R.

 ### 1. Repository content (listed in order of analysis)